About Enterprise DLP

 categories for document classification to guard against exposures, data loss, and data

 exfiltration.
-These patterns can identify the sensitive information in traffic flowing
+These patterns identify sensitive information in traffic flowing through

-through your network and protect them from exposure.
+your network and protect that information from exposure.

 Enterprise DLP allows you to protect sensitive data in the following ways: